 Depending on your country of origin, you may not need a visa for visits of up to 30 days.
 With a tourist visa, longer visits of less than 60 days are possible as well.
 However, if you plan to enter the country for the purpose of employment, you will need a non-immigrant visa for pre-arranged employment.

 There are different visa types that may apply to you when you move to the Philippines:

 - A tourist visa is only necessary for stays exceeding 30 days and requiring multiple entries.

-- A non-immigrant visa is granted for the purpose of pre-arranged employment, trade, transit, and study visits.
+- A non-immigrant visa is granted for the purpose of pre-arranged employment, trade, transit, and education.
 The requirements naturally vary.

 - Non-quota immigrant visas apply to children and spouses of Philippine citizens and returning natural-born Filipinos.

 - Quota immigrant visas are granted to applicants with enough financial capital who possess extraordinary professional skills or qualifications to benefit the country.
 A maximum of 50 quota immigrant visas are granted per year.

 - The special resident retiree visa is a non-immigrant visa that allows multiple entries and indefinite stay.
-To participate in this visa program, applicants must submit a deposit of up to USD 50,000.
+To participate in this visa program, applicants must submit a deposit depending on their age and retirement pension.